afa7789/dynamorio_instruction_count/README.md

 ![!Theme Image](resources/tool_header.png)
 # Dynamo Tool
-## Instruction Count
+## Block counter
 Simple instrumentation for instruction counting made on c++ to be used with [dynamorio](https://dynamorio.org/).

 ## Disclaimer

-These instructions tools have a hashmap folder, it is a c library made with [Andrei Rimsa](http://rimsa.com.br/page/) `mostly him` :rofl: .
+The instructions tool were made with the tutoring and help of [Andrei Rimsa](http://rimsa.com.br/page/).
 Andrei is my professor and thesis tutor from CEFET-MG.

 ## How to Install